owlbarn/tutorial/book/algodiff/README.md

 Later we will show example of this point.

 **Theoretical Basis:**
-adjoint, dual number, first derivative, higher derivative, etc.
+first derivative, higher derivative, etc.

+## Implementing Algorithmic Differentiation

+### Native Implementation

+A most simple one, `toy_forward`, `toy_reverse`, support only small number of operators.

+### Updated Implementations

+2-3 times of updates

+### Design of Algorithmic Differentiation in Owl

+The structure of main engine: recursive, node, module, etc.

+### Advanced feature: Lazy Evaluation

+### Advanced feature: Extend AD module

+"There is no spoon"

+## How to use Algorithmic Differentiation in Owl

-## High-level APIs
+### High-level APIs

 The design of AD in Owl.